DHTMLX/docs-suite/docs/tree/loading_data.md

 # Data loading

-There are several simple ways of loading data into dhtmlxTree:
+There are several simple ways of loading data into DHTMLX Tree:

 - on initialization of Tree
 - after initialization of Tree